rubygarage/rubygarage.github.com/slides/graphql.markdown

 ![](/assets/images/graphql/without_lazy_loading.png)

 #### BatchLoader is evaluated lazily, which means rather than the exhibits being loaded from the database instantly for each museum, the necessary museum IDs are stored and then executed in a single call to Exhibit.where, eliminating the N+1.
 BatchLoader will also cache the result of this query, so subsequent requests will be even faster as the database won't get hit at all.

+--

+This was example of usage gem 'batch-loader'.
+For example of using gem 'graphql-batch' visit: http://blog.rstankov.com/dealing-with-n-1-with-graphql-part-1/

 ---

 ---